OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 * `Input Mode` - Choose the main input mode (XINPUT, DINPUT, Switch, PS4, HID-Keyboard) this connected device will boot into when powered on.
 This selection will persist through unplug / replug.
 * `D-Pad Mode` - Choose the default D-Pad mode (D-Pad, Left Stick or Right Stick).
 * `SOCD Cleaning Mode` - Choose the default SOCD Cleaning Mode (Neutral, Last Win, First Win, OFF).
-Please note that PS4, PS3 and Nintendo Switch modes do not support setting SOCD to off and will defualt to Neutral SOCD.
+Please note that PS4, PS3 and Nintendo Switch modes do not support setting SOCD to off and will default to Neutral SOCD.
 * `Forced Setup Mode` - Allows you to lock out Input Mode, the ability to enter Web-Config or both.
 Enabling a web-config lockout will require you to nuke and reload the firmware if you wish to make further changes.
-* `4-Way Joystick Mode` - Enables 4-Way Jostick mode which will prevent cardinal directions.
+* `4-Way Joystick Mode` - Enables 4-Way Joystick mode which will prevent cardinal directions.

 Please note that if you choose `PS4` mode you will have an additional option to set the device as a `Controller` or a `Fightstick`.
 If you choose `Fightstick` and want to use this device with compatible PS5 games you will need to enable the `PS Passthrough` add-on and have a way to connect the device you with to use for passthrough authentication to the RP2040-CE based device via a USB passthrough port.